Nonlinear MPC for Feedback-Interconnected Systems: a Suboptimal and Reduced-Order Model Approach: CONCLUSIONS

 \section{CONCLUSIONS}

 We proposed a suboptimal and reduced-order MPC scheme for discrete-time interconnected systems.
-The approach relies on a reduced-order model that omits part of the plant dynamics, enabling a lighter computational burden while maintaining formal closed-loop stability guarantees.
-In particular, we showed that closed-loop stability can be preserved by properly tuning a timescale parameter.
-Numerical simulations on an actuated pendulum confirmed the effectiveness of our approach.
+We relied on a reduced-order model that omits part of the plant dynamics, enabling a lighter computational burden while maintaining closed-loop stability guarantees.
+In detail, we showed that stability is preserved by properly tuning a timescale parameter.
+Numerical tests on an actuated pendulum confirmed the effectiveness of our approach.
+A rigorous treatment of recursive feasibility is left for future work.